plataformatec/has_scope/README.md

 [![Build Status](https://api.travis-ci.org/heartcombo/has_scope.svg?branch=master)](http://travis-ci.org/heartcombo/has_scope)
 [![Code Climate](https://codeclimate.com/github/heartcombo/has_scope.svg)](https://codeclimate.com/github/heartcombo/has_scope)

-Has scope allows you to map incoming controller parameters to named scopes in your resources.
+Has scope allows you to dynamically apply named scopes to your resources based on an incoming set of parameters.

 ## Table of contents
 - [Quick Example](#quick-example)